Endstops or limit switches are used on every moving axes of a 3D printer. The following chapter will provide information on:

 Sources and effect of EMI

-In today’s life an abundance of sources for Electric Noise exists: Mobile phones, microwaves, WIFI, power supplies etc. In a 3D printer itself, there are also some prominent and strong sources of such noise:
+In today’s life an abundance of sources for Electric Noise exists: Mobile phones, microwaves, WIFI, power supplies etc. There are also some prominent and strong sources of such noise in the 3D printer itself:

 - Heated beds